johnfelipe/ElSim/README.md

 To clear database:

-    $ npm reset
+    $ npm run reset

 ## Technologies

 The backend uses:

-    * NodeJS + Express
+    * Node.js + Express
     * MongoDB

-The frontend is not Angular, it's simple set of views that uses:
+The frontend is not Angular, it's a simple set of views that uses:

     * Bootstrap 4